Who will be managing your site?

 - contact information – including social media

-Be strict with yourself and your organisation – consider the time involved in keeping each updated.
+Be strict with yourself and your organisation.
+Consider the time involved in keeping each updated.
 Eliminate (or postpone) any that you’re not able to commit to at this time.
-Producing appropriate content to a deadline is, by a country mile, the main thing that delays websites going live, in my experience.
+Producing appropriate content to a deadline is, by a country mile, the most common problem that delays websites going live.

 There’s no shame in starting small with a simple site.
 See how it goes and then build on it.
 You will be testing the water, learning about your audience, learning about your in-house skills (and improving them).
 That will give you the knowledge to return and review your site in the future – adding features or content confidently.